Ehijator/Multivariate-Analysis-with-R/Readme.md

 # Tool Used
 -R studio

-# What are your findings
+# What are your findings?
 In the doc attached I document the relationships between these variables extensively, please check it out

 # Contact me on: